ryancaplette/group-video-chat/README.md

 A group video chat application which facilitates peer to peer connections

-In it's present state this video chat application serves as a foundationary step toward integrating and solving some of the features I find zoom to be lacking for certain use cases.
-I built this video chat application to eventually integrate features I wish zoom had and to solve frustrating zoom limitations like maximum number of breakout rooms allowed per session which won't be a concern with this peer-to-peer framework.. (see issues tab for additional and updated examples of future feature requests)
+In it's present state this video chat application serves as a foundationary step towards integrating some of the features I wish zoom had.
+Like having realtime feedback statuses between instructor/student roles and solving zoom limitations like maximum number of breakout rooms allowed which won't be a concern with this peer-to-peer framework..

 ![Group Video Chat Demo](assets/ryan-chat.gif)